 Learning to pass a button through a button hole is no easy task for a toddler!
 That’s where a button snake can help!
 A simple homemade button snake will help your child learn to “do” buttons, and it’s a really fun fine motor activity for toddlers and preschoolers.
-Of all the fine motor skills activities I’ve put together here for the hooligans, our button snake is one of my favourites!
+Of all the homemade toys I’ve made for the hooligans, our button snake is one of my favourites!
 Let me show you how to make one for your toddler!

 For your convenience, Amazon Affiliate links have been added to this post.

 Cut a your felt into 2.5 inch squares.
 Ensure that your squares are a bit bigger than your button.